-- (1) An actuarial certification prepared dated and signed by the member of the American Academy of Actuaries who provides the information shall be included and shall provide at least the following information: - (a) A statement of the sufficiency of the premium rate schedule approved by the Interstate Insurance Product Regulation Commission including: - (i) For the rate schedules currently marketed, - a.
-The premium rate schedule continues to be sufficient to cover anticipated costs under moderately adverse experience and that the premium rate schedule is reasonably expected to be sustainable over the life of the form with no future premium increases anticipated; or - b.
+- (1) An actuarial certification prepared dated and signed by the member of the American Academy of Actuaries who provides the information shall be included and shall provide at least the following information: - (a) A statement of the sufficiency of the premium rate schedule approved by the Interstate Insurance Product Regulation Commission including the policy form to which the statement applies, including the start and if applicable, end date of issue, and: - (i) For the rate schedules currently marketed, - a.
+The premium rate schedule continues to be sufficient to cover anticipated costs under moderately adverse experience and that the premium rate schedule is reasonably expected to be sustainable over the life of the form with no future premium increases anticipated; or b.
 If the above statement cannot be made, a statement that margins for moderately adverse experience may no longer be sufficient.
-In this situation, the company shall provide to the IIPRC, within 60 days of the date the actuarial certification is submitted to the IIPRC, a plan of action, including a time frame, for the reestablishment of adequate margins for moderately adverse experience.
-Failure to submit a plan of action to the IIPRC within 60 days or to comply with the time frame stated in the plan of action constitutes grounds for the IIPRC to withdraw or modify its approval of the Product Filing pursuant to Section 108 of the Operating Procedure for the Filing and Approval of Product Filings.
+In this situation, the company shall provide to the Interstate Insurance Product Regulation Commission, within sixty (60) days of the date the actuarial certification is submitted to the Interstate Insurance Product Regulation Commission, a plan of action, including a time frame, for the reestablishment of adequate margins for moderately adverse experience.
+Failure to submit a plan of action to the Interstate Insurance Product Regulation Commission within sixty (60) days or to comply with the time frame stated in the plan of action constitutes grounds for the Interstate Insurance Product Regulation Commission to withdraw or modify its approval of the Product Filing pursuant to § 108 of the Operating Procedure for the Filing and Approval of Product Filings.

-Drafting Note: When a company files a statement that margins for moderately adverse experience may no longer be sufficient, the IIPRC will immediately notify each Compacting State where the premium rate schedule applies.
+Drafting Note: When a company files a statement that margins for moderately adverse experience may no longer be sufficient, the Interstate Insurance Product Regulation Commission will immediately notify each Compacting State where the premium rate schedule applies.

 - (ii) For the rate schedules that are no longer marketed, - a.
 That the premium rate schedule continues to be sufficient to cover anticipated costs under best estimate assumptions; or - b.
 That the premium rate schedule may no longer be sufficient.
-In this situation, the company shall provide to the IIPRC, within 60 days of the date the actuarial certification is submitted to the IIPRC, a plan of action, including a time frame, for the reestablishment of adequate margins for moderately adverse experience.
+In this situation, the company shall provide to the Interstate Insurance Product Regulation Commission, within sixty (60) days of the date the actuarial certification is submitted to the Interstate Insurance Product Regulation Commission, a plan of action, including a time frame, for the reestablishment of adequate margins for moderately adverse experience.

-Drafting Note: When a company files a statement that the premium rate schedule may no longer be sufficient, the IIPRC will immediately notify each Compacting State where the premium rate schedule applies.
+Drafting Note: When a company files a statement that the premium rate schedule may no longer be sufficient, the Interstate Insurance Product Regulation Commission will immediately notify each Compacting State where the premium rate schedule applies.

-- (b) A description of the review performed that led to the statement and disclosure of any planned management action relating to this statement. - (2) An actuarial memorandum dated and signed by the member of the Academy of Actuaries who prepares the information shall be prepared to support the actuarial certification and shall comply with ASOP 18 and provide at least the following information: - (a) A detailed explanation of the data sources and review performed by the actuary prior to making the statement in 3.B(1)(a). - (b) A complete description of experience assumptions and their relationship to the initial pricing assumptions.
+- (b) A description of the review performed that led to the statement and disclosure of any planned management action relating to this statement. - (2) An actuarial memorandum dated and signed by the member of the Academy of Actuaries who prepares the information shall be prepared to support the actuarial certification and shall comply with ASOP 18 and provide at least the following information: - (a) A detailed explanation of the data sources and review performed by the actuary prior to making the statement in § 3B(1)(a). - (b) A complete description of experience assumptions and their relationship to the initial pricing assumptions.